ds-102/sp21/index.md

 page_class: content-wide
 ---

 This syllabus is under development and is subject to change.
-Unless otherwise noted, recorded videos for discussions will be released Tuesdays and Wednesday discussion hours will be reserved for questions about the discussion material.
-Labs, discussions, and HW releases/deadlines will occur on the Monday, Wednesday, and Fridays following the dates below, respectively.
+Unless otherwise noted, lecture videos will be released at least two days before the corresponding discussion session.
+Due dates for homework and lab assignments will be announced shortly.

 **If you are requesting an extension for a HW or lab assignment (due to DSP accommodations), please email any of the GSIs prior to the original deadline date.** Please avoid emailing the professors.